kylegrover/kylegrover.github.io/_posts/2019-04-20-adding-a-slider-to-a-scene-in-synesthesia.md

 _Note: Synesthesia Scenes can also include any number of additional images to read from within your GLSL code._

 Thankfully we only need to work with 2 or 3 of those files, depending on the scene.
-First we'll focus on the simpler scenario where we're only editing the GLSL file and the JSON file, then we'll discuss the JS file.
+First we'll focus on the most common scenario where we're only editing the GLSL file and the JSON file, after that we'll deal with the JavaScript file.

 ## Adding a Slider to the Scene